hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 2. Upon member specific scheduling, the future task is *only* stored in the member itself, which means that in the event of a lost member, the task will be lost as well.

 To accomplish the described durability, all tasks provide a unique identity/name before the scheduling takes place.
 The name allows the service to reach the scheduled task even after the caller (client or member) goes down, and also allows to prevent duplicate tasks.
-The name of the task can be user-defined if it needs to be, by implementing the `com.hazelcast.scheduledexecutor.NamedTask` interface (plain wrapper util is available here: `com.hazelcast.scheduledexecutor.TaskUtils#named(java.lang.String, java.lang.Runnable)`).
+The name of the task can be user-defined if it needs to be, by implementing the `com.hazelcast.scheduledexecutor.NamedTask` interface (plain wrapper util is available here: `com.hazelcast.scheduledexecutor.TaskUtils.named(java.lang.String, java.lang.Runnable)`).
 If the task does not provide a name in its implementation, the service provides a random UUID for it, internally.

 Upon scheduling, the service returns an `IScheduledFuture` which on top of the `java.util.concurrent.ScheduledFuture` functionality provides API to get the resource handler of the task `ScheduledTaskHandler` and also the runtime statistics of the task.